cholla-hydro/cholla/docs/sphinx/Physics/DiskModel.md

 :::

 At the time of writing, we always define {math}`\Phi_{\rm stars,old}(R,z)=\Phi_{\rm MN}(R,z; M_{\rm stars}, R_{\rm stars}, z_{\rm stars})`, where {math}`R` & {math}`z` are cylindrical coordinates, {math}`R_{\rm stars}` & {math}`z_{\rm stars}` are the scale radius/height, and {math}`M_{\rm stars}` is the mass of the disk.
+Currently, these values are hardcoded where we initialize the `ClusteredDiskGalaxy` struct that holds the Milky Way properties (in {repository-file}`src/model/particles/disk_galaxy.cu`).

 At the time of writing, {math}`\Phi_{\rm dm}` is always assumed to be an NFW profile, or